FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/uninstall_overview/Uninstalling_SecureTransport_on_Unix_based_servers.md

     > If you want to run the uninstallation procedure in non-interactive mode, you should run ./uninstall.sh -a.

-    The <span class="mc-variable axway_variables.Company_Name variable">Axway</span> Installer initializes and displays a welcome message and a prompt.
+    The {{< SecureTransport/companyname >}} Installer initializes and displays a welcome message and a prompt.

         Initialization in progress
                                         .......